Degri95/Election_Analysis/README.md

 ## Election-Audit Summary

 The script that we made successfully extracted and formatted the election results.
 It's possible to use this script to analyze any other past or future election results with some modifications.
 We could scale the election size up and gather information by State if our data had the information.
-We could also add variables to gather information by city if the information was provided.
-By using similar code to what was used to gather the information for the election and county votes we could add almost any other attribute.
+We could also add variables to gather information by City if the information was provided.
+By using similar code to what was used to gather the information for the election and County votes we could add almost any other attribute.